Haolab-BIG/RNA-seq-pair-end/README.md

 conda install R
 ```

-## Part II Generation of Data for Analysis: FASTQ2BAM
+## Part II Generation of Data for Analysis
 In this section, you will convert the raw FASTQ files into BAM files, which can be used for subsequent analysis.
 ### i.
 Raw Data Quality Check(QC)
 You can perform quality check on the raw data to assess the sequencing quality.